hyjeko/hyjeko.github.io/Readme.md

 See documentation on writing tests at [Testing Library](https://testing-library.com/docs/)

-## Technologies included in this template
+## Technologies included in this repo

 - [TypeScript](https://www.typescriptlang.org/): Extends JavaScript to adding data types
 - [React](https://reactjs.org/): Rendering engine for interactive UIs.
 Includes setup with react-refresh for hot module reloading.